 Before each session, you’ll complete online exercises in our proprietary eCoaching platform.
 Then you meet with your certified career coach to dive deep into your findings and ensure you are progressing toward your goal of an exciting new career path.

-Here are the program phases you’ll progress through:
+Here is everything you need to know about the program phases you’ll progress through:

 Phase One: Planning.